PRO RANGE CARE: EVERY 3 DAYS

 Always Ensure the red tag is positioned up before twisting to open or close the backwash

-1. Activate BACKWASH MODE - (Press and hold the down arrow for 3 seconds on control panel).
-This turns the engines off whilst leaving the pump running.
+1. Activate maintenance mode (Press and hold the down spanner for 3 seconds on control panel).

 Barrels - Remove the top filter by unscrewing and replacing with the bung